9 Things that Fascinated me in South Korea 8 Years Ago

 After I visited South Korea in 2008, my life has never been the same.
 This country caused a big cultural shock for me who had only visited ...

 After I visited South Korea in 2008, my life has never been the same.
 This country caused a big cultural shock for me who had only visited a couple of neighboring countries near Ukraine before.
-It opened me a completely new world - a melting pot of the developed West and the mysterious East as I realized later on.
+It opened me to a completely new world - a melting pot of the developed West and the mysterious East as I realized later on.
 Shortly after visiting South Korea, I made a decision to emigrate from Ukraine (back then I was not even sure where) as I wanted to fully embrace that new world I've been to.
 Well, long story short - three years later, in 2011, I was already in Toronto, Canada.
 Not exactly South Korea, but lots of things I'd admired there, do in fact exist in Canada, too.
-So here are the nine things I've fallen in love in South Korea.
+So here are the nine things I've fallen in love with in South Korea.

 P.S.
 Pardon the quality of some pictures that two of my friends and I took back in 2008 with our point-and-shoot cameras.
 Hopefully, they can help me better convey my story.
-Also, the information may no longer be 100% accurate as it's been eight years since I've visited South Korea.
+Also, the information may no longer be 100% accurate as it's been eight years since I visited South Korea.

 1. Incheon Airport.